On This Page

 The Kill Devil Grill

-Creatively named after its location in Kill Devil Hills (one of several charming little beach towns we passed along the way), we stopped here to eat solely because of its catchy name.
-Although it may look like just your standard diner from the outside, don’t be fooled, they happen to serve the best, melt-in-your-mouth crab cakes.
+Named after its location in Kill Devil Hills (one of several charming little beach towns we passed), we stopped here to eat solely because of the name.
+Although it may look like just your standard diner from the outside, don’t be fooled, they serve the best, melt-in-your-mouth crab cakes.
 THE BEST.

-I’ve seriously never had a better one since and often dream about them.
-They use all meat and no filler, which makes them quite pricey, but so delicious and so worth it.
-(Check out their website here.)
+I’ve seriously never had a better one anywhere.
+They use all meat and no filler, which makes them quite pricey, but also so delicious and so worth it.

 - Digger’s Dungeon